-This is a constant; lambda is the wavelength that we are using.
-So eta is the only one which you can maximize if you want to maximize responsivity.
-So what does eta depend on?
-We have given a definition but what does physically eta depend on?
-So let us discuss about this.
-So I have simultaneously taken both the parameters at hand, responsivity is proportional to eta and we have to focus on maximizing the responsivity which means maximizing eta.

-So eta=what is eta and how to maximize?
-These are the 2 questions, which we want to address how to maximize eta okay.
-What is eta and how to maximize eta?
-Consider a photodetector surface, here is a photodetector okay.
-This is of thickness d, so this is a photodetector, which is basically a semiconductor material.
-So photodetector in this case is semiconductor material of thickness d and photons are incident.
-Light is incident from here.
+So, what does eta depend on?
+We have given a definition, but what does physically eta depend on?
+So, let us discuss about this.
+So, I have simultaneously taken both the parameters at hand.
+Responsivity is proportional to eta and we have to focus on maximizing the responsivity, which means, maximizing eta.
+So, eta equal to, what is eta and how to maximize?
+So, what is eta and how to maximize, these are the two questions, which we want to address; how to maximize, what is eta and how to maximize?
+Consider a photo-detector surface, here is a photo-detector, this is of thickness d.
+So, this is a photo-detector, which is basically a semiconductor material.
+So, photo-detector, in this case a semi-conductor material of thickness d and photons are incident, light is incident from here.
+A photon flux phi is incident here; photon flux phi is incident.